-- 6.2 Planning proposals in Milton Keynes have the potential of having a significant effect on existing nature conservation features.
+- 6.2.
+Planning proposals in Milton Keynes have the potential of having a significant effect on existing nature conservation features.
 In most cases such damage can be avoided if the threat is established at the earliest stage in the development proposal.
-The likelihood of a proposed development negatively impacting upon a protected or priority species and/or habitat and/or other nature conservation can be understood by referring to the checklists and flow charts within both Natural England's Standing Advice and the Planning Application Validation: Milton Keynes Requirements for Biodiversity (Part 2). - 6.3 If after consulting the aforementioned documents, it appears likely that protected/priority species/habitats and/or other nature conservation features may be affected by the proposed development then ecological surveys will be required to be conducted and their results submitted to the authority.
-Applicants are welcome to contact the council's in-house Ecology Team for guidance regarding ecological surveys they may need to conduct prior to submitting an application and the minimum required survey effort. - 6.4 Attempts to exclude or remove nature conservation features could constitute a criminal offence and should never be undertaken.
+The likelihood of a proposed development negatively impacting upon a protected or priority species and/or habitat and/or other nature conservation can be understood by referring to the checklists and flow charts within both Natural England's Standing Advice and the Planning Application Validation: Milton Keynes Requirements for Biodiversity (Part 2).
+It is considered all developments will require a Preliminary ecological Appraisal as a minimum. - 6.3.
+If after consulting the aforementioned documents, it appears likely that protected/priority species/habitats and/or other nature conservation features may be affected by the proposed development then ecological surveys will be required to be conducted and results submitted to the authority. - 6.4.
+Attempts to exclude or remove nature conservation features could constitute a criminal offence and should never be undertaken.
 Pre-development biodiversity value is that on the date the application is submitted.
-However, if activities are carried out on the land after 30th January 2020 which would lower the biodiversity value then the pre-development biodiversity value immediately before the activities took place will be taken.5 - 6.5 To encourage and support our ecological networks every development is expected to provide a net-gain to biodiversity.
-The level of gain will be set by negotiation with the LPA and should form part of pre-app discussions.
-Developments of 5 or more dwellings or non-residential with a floor space in excess of 1000m2 must carry out a biodiversity impact assessment (Policy NE3).
-Policy NE4 requires the network of Green Infrastructure to be protected extended and enhanced for its biodiversity, recreational, accessibility, health and landscape value.
-This is in accordance with the vision and principles set out in the Milton Keynes Green infrastructure Strategy (2018)7
+However, if activities are carried out on the land after 30th January 2020 which would lower the biodiversity value then the pre-development biodiversity value immediately before the activities took place will be taken. - 6.5.
+A Preliminary Ecological Appraisal (Report) (PEAR) will be required, this will provide the results of initial ecological surveys associated with a proposed development.
+The report is used to identify further ecological surveys necessary to inform an Ecology Impact Assessment (EcIA), to identify ecological constraints to a project and make recommendations for design changes, and to highlight opportunities for ecological enhancement. - 6.6.
+A PEAR can be used as a scoping report (for non-EIA projects), but should not be submitted as part of a planning application unless it can be determined that the project would have no significant ecological effects, no mitigation is required and no further surveys are necessary; with the exception of such cases it should be superseded by an EcIA report (see below). - 6.7.
+Reports should be proportionate to the predicted degree of risk to biodiversity and to the nature and scale of the proposed development.
+Consequently, report authors should only provide information that is relevant, necessary and material to the purpose identified, while at the same time ensuring that adequate details are provided for the application to be determined